-- 1 Click Displays Manager in Advanced View. - 2 Click and drag the display device icon from Additional Displays to the empty box to the right of the Main box. - 3 Click Stretch vertically onto [display device] in the pop-up menu. - 4 Click Yes in the Displays Manager Notification dialog.
+- 1 From the Tree View pane, click Displays Manager. - 2 Click and drag the display device icon from Additional Displays to the empty box to the right of the Main box. - 3 Click Stretch vertically onto [display device] in the pop-up menu. - 4 Click Yes in the Displays Manager Notification dialog.